 Who we are and what we do

-We conduct efficient, fair and confidential investigations into complaints about federal institutions’ handling of access to information requests.
-We bring cases to the Federal Court to clarify important principles of law or legal interpretation.
+The OIC conducts efficient, fair and confidential investigations into complaints about federal institutions’ handling of access to information requests.
+We also bring cases to the Federal Court to clarify the law.

 - Provide leadership and expertise to reverse the declining trends in timeliness and disclosure of public sector information, in order to develop a leading access to information regime.